kallotec/Oak/README.md

 # Oak

-Searchable database object dependency visualizer tool for MS SQL Server.
+Searchable MS SQL Server database object dependency visualizer tool.

 ![Oak screenshot](http://kallotec.io/assets/images/projects/oak.png "Oak screenshot")

 ## Getting started

 In Web.config, update the connection string called `db` with a connection string to the database you'd like to analyze.
-And check that the cache time AppSettings value `cacheTimeInMinutes` is suitable.

-## Common sense

-Consider using a sql login with minimal permissions in this connection string.
-And it should go without saying this tool shouldn't be visible from outside of your local intranet.

 ## Roadmap

-- [ ] performance: caching of schema data
-- [ ] query option: return first-level nodes only
+- [ ] performance improvements for large schemas
+- [x] nice autocomplete gui showing object type, incl filter by type options
+- [x] walk direction selection: be able to see what an object references, or what objects reference it
+- [x] render direction: render as vertical or horizontal tree
-- [ ] definitions on double-click of tables/views
+- [x] definitions on double-click of tables/views
-- [ ] tables and views in autocomplete list
+- [x] tables and views in autocomplete list